Professor Jane Whittle

 Consumption and the household economy

 Both the 2004 book based on a study of 8000 probate inventories, written jointly with Mark Overton, Darron Dean and Andrew Hann, and my 2012 monograph based on the intensive study of household accounts written with Elizabeth Griffiths (from the ESRC funded project ‘The Housewife in Early Modern England’) examine consumption and household economies.
-I also teach a special subject module on ‘Consumer Revolution?: Food, Things and Fashion in England 1500-1800’.
+I have particular interests in food, houses, and domesic material culture and teach a special subject module on ‘Consumer Revolution?: Food, Things and Fashion in England 1500-1800’, as well as contributing seminars on early modern food consumption to the interdisciplinary MA in Food Studies.

 - Jane Whittle, 'Gender and consumption in the household economy: 1500-1750' in Joachim Eibach and Margareth Lanzinger ed.
 The Domestic Sphere in Europe (16th to 19th Century), Routledge forthcoming.